git/git.github.io/rev_news/drafts/edition-32.md

 It probably has to be the trailer of `git help` that highlights that there are not only man pages for the commands, but also a set of guides for the various Git concepts, such as 'revisions'.
-As yet it doesn't allow all the guides to be listed - It's something I should get back to.
+As yet it doesn't allow all the guides to be listed - it's something I should get back to.
 I do try to make sure that any man page changes are included in patches - most folk read the man pages rather than the code, so keeping the two aligned is important..